 3. Award-winning art

 The Turner Prize exhibition opens in September, when the contenders for the prestigious award show off their work to the public ahead of the winner announcement in December.
-The exhibition has alternated between Tate Modern and other British galleries in recent years – including Newcastle’s fabulous BALTIC and the Tramway in Glasgow – and will be shown at Hull’s newly revamped Ferens Art Gallery this year.
+The exhibition has alternated between Tate Modern and other British galleries in recent years – including Newcastle’s fabulous BALTIC and the Tramway in Glasgow – and will return to the Tate Britain this year.

 4. Hallowe’en and Bonfire Night